Why camera synchronization is so important

 1. Connect Reach to a hot shoe port on a camera

-Every time a photo is taken camera produces a pulse on a flash hot-shoe connector which is synced to a shutter opening.
+When a photo is taken, the camera produces a pulse on a flash hot-shoe connector which is synced to a shutter opening.

 2. Fly a drone, Reach will record photo events

 Reach captures flash sync pulses with sub-microsecond resolution and stores them in a raw data RINEX log in the internal memory.

 3. Download logs from Reach and base station